Catch-up learning camp for children across India

 Final week showcasing the results of their progress.

-What happens at the camp
+What happened at the camp

-- Learning is made engaging through activities and games.
-The camp begins with warm-up activities.
+- The camp began with warm-up activities.